 The Government guidance on this entitlement can be found here.

 If you are contractually entitled to receive company sick pay, you will be entitled to company sick pay, in accordance with your employer’s sick pay scheme.
-If you are in a household where someone within that household is displaying symptoms, and you are isolating, you may, potentially be entitled to receive company sick pay, but it will be at your employer’s discretion.
+If you are in a household where someone within that household is displaying symptoms, and you are isolating, you may, potentially, be entitled to receive company sick pay, but it will be at your employer’s discretion.
 This is because you, as an individual are not actually sick.
 If you go on to experience symptoms yourself, you will then be entitled to company sick pay.
-It is important that you keep your employer up to date with regard to your circumstances.
+It is important that you keep your employer up to date on your circumstances.

 Only individuals with a qualifying disability (under section 6 of the Equality Act 2010) can request reasonable adjustments.
 Unfortunately, you cannot request adjustments because of someone else’s disability.
+You can request that changes are made in order to make the workplace COVID-secure.

 The information contained above is not intended to constitute legal advice.
 Legal advice will vary, depending on an individual’s specific circumstances.
 This information has been produced by the Employment Law Department of Richard Nelson LLP.